butterfill/docpad-deck.js-slides-skeleton/README.md

 Type and run this command:

-`npm install`
+`npm install; npm rebuild`

-to check everything you need for this presentation is installed.
+to check everything you need for this presentation is correctly installed.

 Also type and run: